Key takeaways

 Lifestyle changes

-There is no simple trick to cure ED, but you may be able to improve mild ED symptoms without medication.
+There is no simple trick to cure ED.
+But you may be able to improve mild ED symptoms without medication.
 Lifestyle changes can also be a vital supplement to FDA-approved prescription drugs for ED.
 Key lifestyle factors include:

 Quitting smoking.
 Research suggests that people who currently smoke have a 50% higher risk of ED compared to people who have never smoked.
 Dropping this habit has the potential to dramatically improve ED and overall sexual satisfaction.